fastai/fastai/docs/dev/test.md

 pytest -m marker
 ```

-and have their own command line option to be used instead, which are defined in `tests/conftest.py`, and can also be seen in the output of `pytest -h` in the "custom options" section:
+and may have their own command line option to be used instead, which are defined in `tests/conftest.py`, and can also be seen in the output of `pytest -h` in the "custom options" section:

 ```
 custom options: